97th (The London Scottish) Heavy Anti-Aircraft Regiment, Royal Artillery: Mobilisation and Phoney War

 In June 1939, as the international situation worsened, a partial mobilisation of Anti-Aircraft Command's TA units was begun in a process known as 'couverture', whereby each unit did a month's tour of duty in rotation to man selected AA gun positions.
 On 24 August, ahead of the declaration of war, AA Command was fully mobilised at its war stations.
 The new regiment mobilised as part of 48 AA Brigade in 1st AA Division defending London.
 The regiment was embodied in the Royal Artillery (RA) as 97th (The London Scottish) AA Regiment, RA.
 (Note: Although apparently used, the London Scottish subtitle was not officially authorised until December 1941.)

-While the Phoney War continued into 1940 there was little action, but AA Command's units trained hard while reinforcements and new equipment came in.
+As the Phoney War continued into 1940, there was little action; however, AA Command's units trained hard while reinforcements and new equipment came in.
 97th HAA Regiment formed a new 319 AA Bty within the regiment on 1 April 1940.
 On 1 June, AA units equipped with 3-inch or heavier guns, including 97th, were designated Heavy AA (HAA) regiments to distinguish them from the new Light AA (LAA) units being formed.
 By September 1940, 48 AA Bde controlled 28 gunsites (five still unoccupied) to the south and south-east of London as part of the London Inner Artillery Zone (IAZ).
 Its regiments manned a mixture of static and mobile 3.7-inch and static 4.5-inch guns, but only half the sites yet had GL Mk I gunlaying radar.